 To complete your first day of “taking it easy,” enjoy a nice authentic dinner like a true local.
 Visit restaurants like El Terruño or La Fonda Gourmet in Luquillo for a delicious mofongo; Desecheo in Aguadilla for the best-fried snapper around; or Asador San Miguel in Naranjito for the best mountain views at dinner.

 Who says slowing down means not doing anything?
 Today, prepare yourself for a leisurely road trip around the coast of Puerto Rico, where your destination is Cabo Rojo.
-Located in the southwest corner of the Island, it’s one of Puerto Rico’s most relaxing and laid-back towns.
+Located in the southwest corner of the Island, about 2.5 hours from San Juan and just under an hour from Rincón, it’s one of Puerto Rico’s most relaxing and laid-back towns.
 Before embarking on this could-be-lengthy trip (depending on where you’re staying), go to your local panadería or closest mini-market to stock up on snacks, a neverita (cooler), and some drinks for the road.
 Pro tip?
 Buy a few bread rolls (ask for pan sobao), break bread with your friends, and sip on an ice-cold malta in the car while listening to this playlist with the windows down!

 Once you’re in Cabo Rojo, head over to the Cabo Rojo National Wildlife Refuge, where you can bike around, visit the bright pink salt flats (oh, the pictures will be stunning), and hike up the Los Morrillos Lighthouse.
 The cliffside structure overlooks the Caribbean Sea and is the second lookout tower built under Spanish rule – check the National Register of Historic Places!
 If you’re in the mood for more panoramic views, pass by the popular Puente de Piedra for that off-the-beaten-path feel.